jihomc/raspi-hole-nginx/README.md

-# raspi-pihole
+# raspi-hole-nginx

-Raspberry Pi 2 model B running Pi-Hole w/ a Python daemon sending statistics to InfluxDB for Grafana monitoring
+Raspberry Pi 2 model B running Pi-Hole with Nginx as the webserver, plus a Python daemon sending pi-hole statistics to an InfluxDB database hosted on Amazon aws for Grafana monitoring